Osama-REOPRO/memory/memory.srcs/sources_1/new/notes.md

     - [ ] move on to validate reading
     - [ ] connect the new signals I created inside the cache module
     - [ ] o_read_data is literally never assigned
+    - [ ] check that inclusivity is satisfied
+    - [ ] read L2 has questionable conditions